frax01/project/docs/Design Document.md

 ### [SC-14] An administrator wants to screen new users

 Gabriele is the director of Tiber Club.
 He wants to let into the app only the members and parents of Tiber Club, and to stop external people from joining the app without being members.
 He can open the user screening page in the app and see new accounts created.
 He will also receive a notification when a new account is created.
-He can check the details of the account, give them the necessary roles, add them to the levels the pertain to, and accept them.
+He can check the details of the account, give them the necessary roles, add them to the levels the appertain to, and accept them.
 He can also reject users, impeding them from accessing the information in the app.

 ### [SC-15] An user of the app wants to eliminate their account